‘The Legend of Billie Jean’ With Bill Simmons and Chris Ryan

 we got most rewatchable scene.

-Would you throw the opening credits in here with the Divinals Boys in Town?
+Would you throw the opening credits in here with the Divinos Boys in Town?
+Number one thing I have here, opening credits.
+Yeah.

-And it's also just like you're immediately like, They shot this movie entirely on location.
+In the running for a most underrated mid-80s song.
+Yeah, and it's also just like you're immediately like they shot this movie entirely on location.

-Like, I'm in somewhere near Seattle.
+I'm in somewhere near Seattle.
+I'm outdoors.

 I'm watching a guy run and there's a kick-ass song playing.
+It's like, all right, you got me.

 Yep.

-This one, same thing where we're just like, I'm in some weird part of Texas.
+This one, same thing, where we're just like, I'm in some weird part of Texas.
+There's guys, and there's a gas station, and there's a scooter.

-You just kind of get the feeling like, what's going on?
+You just kind of get the feeling, like, what's going on?

-It's like this guy, obviously, he's very proud of his scooter, but these four jerks are chasing him around and his sister's hot and like, you know.
+It's like this guy, obviously, he's very proud of his scooter, but these four jerks are chasing him around, and his sister's hot, and like, you know,

-swimming scene, which was a big thing back in high school, way back when.
+and then Huby steals the scooter.
+We get the whole, uh, yeah, the whole swimming scene, which was a big thing back in high school, way back when.

 Pyatt, who is so fucking evil in this scene.